Azure Databricks for Python developers

 Clusters and libraries

-Azure Databricks Compute provide compute management for clusters of any size: from single node clusters up to large clusters.
+Azure Databricks compute provides compute management for clusters of any size: from single node clusters up to large clusters.
 You can customize cluster hardware and libraries according to your needs.
 Data scientists will generally begin work either by creating a cluster or using an existing shared cluster.
 Once you have access to a cluster, you can attach a notebook to the cluster or run a job on the cluster.

 Azure Databricks clusters use a Databricks Runtime, which provides many popular libraries out-of-the-box, including Apache Spark, Delta Lake, pandas, and more.
 You can also install additional third-party or custom Python libraries to use with notebooks and jobs.